-The more your home goes up in value, the more you'll pay the provider when you sell it.
+The more your home goes up in value, the more the provider will receive when you sell it.

 Get the provider to go through projections with you, showing the impact over time.
 Get a copy of this to take away, and discuss it with your adviser.
 Ask questions if there's anything you're not sure about.